Adult Education Budget (AEB)

 It is intended that successful providers will enter into individual contracts to deliver a range of education and training services to both in-work and out of work London residents aged 19 or above, to help them gain qualifications, progress into further education and ultimately access and sustain employment.

 The procured AEB funding will be used as match to some of London’s European Social Fund (ESF) allocation.
 All AEB provision procured through this invitation to tender will therefore need to be compliant with the ESF regulations.
 The services contracts are intended to be split into two lots targeting different priority groups.

 A corrigendum to the contract notice for the GLA's Adult Education Budget Procured Provision was published on 14 November 2018.
 Updated versions of some of the procurement documents and a short summary of the key changes have been published on the procurement portal ProContract.

 If you would like more information on the AEB Programme and Procurement approach, please refer to our presentation used at the November 2018 AEB Information Sessions.
 You may also like to read the summary of questions and answers from the market warming events.

 Some of our projects will be funded through the European Social Fund (ESF).
 These projects will help unemployed people and low paid workers to gain the skills they need to find jobs and progress their careers.

 They will also help small businesses to upskill their workforces.
 All ESF projects focus on helping people who face barriers to overcome them.
 They work with communities, businesses, charities and educators to do this supportively.

-As part of this process, the GLA has published a Prior Information Notice (PIN).
+As part of this process, a Prior Information Notice (PIN) can be accessed online.
 The PIN sets out more information about the tendering process for providers interested in bidding for these contracts.
-If you would like to find out more information or make an expression of interest please visit our procurement portal or email: [email protected].